Instagram Reels analytics decoded: Prepare better reports & reels in 2026

 No one wants to read another spreadsheet.
 But a sharp visual?
 That theyâll remember.

-Our tool gives you exportable graphs and breakdownsâReel-by-Reel or full account view.
+Sociality.io, one of the best social media analytics tools, gives you exportable graphs and breakdownsâReel-by-Reel or full account view.
 Watch time over time.
 Follows per post.
 Engagement trendlines.

 Youâll look like you did way more work than you actually had to (thank you, automation đ).